-23 Ways to Beat the Heat
+17 Simple Ways to Beat the Summer Heat

 If it's hot but not humid, place a shallow bowl of ice in front of a fan and enjoy the breeze.
 As the ice melts, then evaporates, it will cool you off.

 Spritz yourself.
 Keep a spray bottle in the refrigerator, and when the going gets hot, give yourself a good squirt.
 "It's all about thermal regulation," says John Lehnhardt, an elephant expert at Disney's Animal Kingdom, in Lake Buena Vista, Florida.
 "As the water evaporates, it cools you."
 While elephants wet their ears first by blasting water from their trunks, humans should begin with their wrists to quickly cool down the blood flowing through their veins.

 Set it to go into low-power "sleep" mode if you are away from it for more than 10 minutes and it will give off less heat.
 When you're finished for the day, shut the machine down completely.
 Despite what some IT guy may have told you years ago, properly shutting down and restarting modern-day computers won't put undue strain on the hardware.
 And forget about working with a computer on your lap―it's too darn hot.
 "That's why they changed the name from laptop to notebook," says Justin M. Solomon, a 19-year-old undergraduate at Stanford University who took first place in computer science at the 2005 Intel International Science and Engineering Fair.

 Skip the drying cycle on the dishwasher.
 Instead, leave the door open to let the dishes dry.
 And put off using the dishwasher until evening, when the air is cooler.
 Or simply wash your dishes the old-fashioned way: by hand.

 Shuck your shoes.
 As the sweat on your feet evaporates, it cools the skin and the blood in your feet.
-Blood vessels then whisk that blood to other parts of the body, so "you're getting a greater sensation of coolness," says Donald R. Bohay, M.D., a member of the American Orthopedic Foot & Ankle Society.
+Blood vessels then whisk that blood to other parts of the body, so "you're getting a greater sensation of coolness," says Donald R. Bohay, MD, a member of the American Orthopedic Foot & Ankle Society.

 As people who live in scorching climates, such as those of Mexico and India, know well, eating hot stuff can cool you down.
 "Chili peppers contain capsaicin, a chemical compound that helps us to perspire more readily," says Rick Bayless, the James Beard Award-winning chef of Frontera Grill, in Chicago.
 When this sweat evaporates, you experience brief relief.

 Avoid beverages that contain alcohol, caffeine, or lots of sugar, which are dehydrating.
 "Also opt for hydrating foods," says Deena Kastor, a marathon runner and an Olympic bronze medalist.
 "Try a smoothie for lunch, and add more fruits and vegetables to all your meals.
 Watermelon has the greatest water content of any food out there."

-Eat light.
 There's a reason we reach for salads in the summer.
 They're easier to digest than, say, a fatty hamburger, which leaves you feeling sluggish in the high heat.
 Instead, go for fruits and vegetables, which are watery and help keep you hydrated (and cooler), says Robert Kenefick, a physiologist at the U.S. Army Research Institute of Environmental Medicine, in Natick, Massachusetts, which studies the effects of extreme climates on soldiers' bodies.

 Give the clothes dryer a break, too.
 Hang a clothesline and let your towels and sheets flap in the breeze.
 "They smell wonderful," says Paul Hooker, whose company, Sferra, sells sheets made in Italy, where, he adds, almost everyone hangs them out to dry.